vaibhavrohella/vit-fullstack-api/README.md

    ```

 3. **Update your details**
-   Edit `server.js` and replace the placeholder values:
+   Edit `server.js` and replace the placeholder values to your name:
    ```javascript
    user_id: "vaibhav_rohella_07112003",
    email: "vaibhav.rohella2022@vitstudent.ac.in",